-Variables $X[1,m,j]$ corresponds to $w$ for all $m \in [M]$ and $j \in [n]$, while variables $X[2,m,j]$ corresponds to $\beta_m$ for all $j \in [n]$.
+Variables $X[1,m,j]$ correspond to $w$ for all $m \in [M]$ and $j \in [n]$, while variables $X[2,m,j]$ correspond to $\beta_m$ for all $j \in [n]$.
 The equivalence between the objective \eqref{eq:PrimProblem} and the objective in the lifted space is ensured with the indicator function $\ppsi(X)$, which forces different $X$ variables to take the same values.
 We apply ASVRCD with a carefully chosen non-uniform sampling of coordinate blocks to minimize $\PP(X)$.

-\textbf{Sampling of coordinate blocks.} The key component of ASVRCD-PFL is the construction of the unbiased stochastic gradient estimator of $\nabla \FF(X)$ which we describe here.
+\textbf{Sampling of coordinate blocks.} The key component of ASVRCD-PFL is the construction of the unbiased stochastic gradient estimator of $\nabla \FF(X)$, which we describe here.
 We consider two independent sources of randomness when sampling the coordinate blocks.

 First, we toss an unfair coin $\zeta$.
-With probability $p_w$ we have $\zeta=1$.
+With probability $p_w$, we have $\zeta=1$.
 In such a case, we ignore the local variables and update the global variables only, corresponding to $w$ or $X[1]$ in our current notation.
 Alternatively, $\zeta=2$ with probability $p_\beta\eqdef 1-p_w$.
 In such a case, we ignore the global variables and update local variables only, corresponding to $\beta$ or $X[2]$ in our current notation.

-Second, we consider a local subsampling.
-At each iteration, the stochastic gradient is constructed using $\nabla F_{j}$ only, where $F_j(w,\beta) \eqdef \frac1M \sum_{m=1}^M f_{m,j}(w,\beta_m)$ and $j$ is selected uniformly at random from $[n]$.
+Second, we consider local subsampling.
+At each iteration, the stochastic gradient is constructed using $\nabla F_{j}$ only, where $F_j(w,\beta) \eqdef \frac{1}{M} \sum_{m=1}^M f_{m,j}(w,\beta_m)$ and $j$ is selected uniformly at random from $[n]$.
 For the sake of simplicity, we assume that all clients sample the same index, i.e., the randomness is synchronized.
 A similar rate can be obtained without shared randomness.